pepilipep/coolio/README.md

 ## Spinning things up

-`coolio` uses `postgres` for storage, so you would need to do bring up a postgres instance for it.
+`coolio` can use either filesystem or `postgres` for storage.
+If you want to go with a database, you would need to do bring up a postgres instance for it.
 You can do that using `docker` for example:

 ```bash
 cd config